Holy Week and Easter

 Saturday, April 19 – Holy Saturday

 - 8:30 p.m.
 Great Vigil of Easter – Church

 - 8 a.m.
 Holy Eucharist – Chapel

 - 10 a.m.
 Choral Eucharist with brass ensemble – Church

-The scripture readings for the services this Sunday at 8 and 10 a.m. are available on the lectionary pages.
+The scripture readings for the services are available on the lectionary pages.
+Please pick the service from the calendar and click on the link to find the scripture readings.
 In addition, you can find background readings on Sunday's readings at The Rev. Michael Hiller's Blog, "Break Open the Word."